I’m in love with life. Its beauty, magic, and mystery fill me with reverence. Being here feels miraculous. I also despair at the

 I am life and I love life.
 I am life loving life.
 I love life so much that I am eager to look into the ugly face of those personal and collective human tendencies which betray and dishonor

 life, and I am resolved to expose and evolve beyond such tendencies.
 I aspire to live intentionally... purposefully... consciously.
-I find the greatest meaning in supporting others in their
+I find great meaning in supporting others in their individual

 I teach Yoga in many settings including the college classroom, studios between